George A. Spiva and the Ozark Artists Guild

-Originally incorporated as the Ozark Artists Guild, George A. Spiva Center for the Arts has presented visual arts experiences to the four-state region since 1947.
+Originally named the Ozark Artists Guild, the George A. Spiva Center for the Arts has enriched the four-state region with visual arts experiences since 1948.

 Missouri Southern State University